Table of Contents

 Epidemiology of Burkitt Lymphoma

-The incidence of endemic and sporadic Burkitt lymphoma (BL) vary geographically.
+The incidence of endemic and sporadic Burkitt lymphoma (BL) varies geographically.

 The endemic BL is found in Africa, hence also called ‘African’ Burkitt lymphoma.
 The highest incidence of BL occurs in children aged 4-7 years, with an estimated incidence of 4-5 cases per 100,000 children annually.
 BL accounts for one-third to one-half of all childhood cancers in equatorial Africa.
 Males are twice more commonly affected than females.

 The sporadic or non-endemic BL is common in the United States and Western Europe.
 It comprises 30% of pediatric lymphomas and less than 1% of adult NHLs in the US, with an estimated incidence of 3 cases per million persons annually.
 The sporadic BL is also more common in males with an M:F ratio of 3-4:1.

 Etiology and Pathophysiology of Burkitt Lymphoma

 The cancerogenic process of BL takes place in the germinal centers of the lymphoid organs (Peyer’s patches, spleen and lymph nodes).
-In BL, a characteristic genetic mutation is observed, i.e., translocation and deregulation of the c-MYC gene (proto-oncogene) on chromosome 8, which is responsible for the development of BL.
+In BL, a characteristic genetic mutation is observed, i.e., translocation and deregulation of the c-MYC gene (a proto-oncogene) on chromosome 8, which is responsible for the development of BL.

 In nearly all cases of endemic (African) BL, Epstein-Barr virus infection (the cause of infectious mononucleosis) is found; such a clear association is not found in cases of the sporadic BL.

 Histologically, BL manifests as a “starry sky” appearance, with the monoclonal proliferation of medium-sized, non-cleaved B-cells that are similar in shape and size; they make up a diffuse pattern of tissue engagement.

 Clinical Presentation of Burkitt Lymphoma